-- Page Authority: This is a score developed by Moz that predicts how well a specific page ranks on search engines and includes various sub-variables (for example link counts).
+- Website Score: This is a score developed by Moz that predicts how well a specific page ranks on search engines and includes various sub-variables (for example link counts).

 While these two factors show the overall popularity of the software, they do not distinguish between using the software for 3D printing or for any other purpose.
 That’s why we added some more factors that are related to 3D printing:

 Popularity in the 3D printing community:

 - 3D Printing Forum Mentions: We calculated how often the software is mentioned in leading 3D printing forums (e.g. 3dprintboard.com or 3D Hubs Talk).